When you hear us talk about feeding your body with good healthy foods, what might NOT come to mind is feeding your brain.

 These potent varieties contain ergothianiene (often referred to as ergo), a powerful antioxidant has only been found in nature from these non-yeast fungi, a few bacteria, and some algae.
 Epidemiological studies are showing that countries with the highest ergo intake have the lowest rates of dementia.

-3 mg of ergo per day has great benefits and can be found in only 1 ounce of shitake, porcini, or maitake mushrooms (you would need about 3.5 ounces of white button or portobello to get enough).
+3 mg of ergo per day has great benefits and can be found in only 1 ounce of shitake, porcini, or maitake mushrooms (you would need about 3.5 ounces of white button or Portobello to get enough).
 If you are not a fan or can’t find Lions Mane fresh or dried, you can get a powder form from companies like Four Sigmatic.

-Be sure to download our Brandout for links to our some brands we approve of, along with a few tasty recipes highlighting these three brain superstar foods.
+Don’t forget to download our Brandout for links to our some brands we approve of, along with a few tasty recipes highlighting these three brain superstar foods.